wprender/cloudbreak-docs/docs/azure.md

 ## Setting up Azure credentials

-If you do not have an Azure Resource manager application you can simply create it with Cloudbreak deployer.
+If you do not have an Azure Resource manager application you can simply create it with Cloudbreak Deployer.
 Please read the Provisioning prerequisites for more information.

 `Name:` name of your credential